Are You an Authority or an Amateur?

 Have you every judged a book by its cover?

-In our last post, we talked about first impressions and the conclusions our customers draw from the way we present ourselves and our business.
-More specifically, how the creative we use to market our organizations is a sign of the value we can deliver to our customers.
+Of course you have.
+We know we’re not supposed to, but we also know that it happens regularly.
+First impressions matter and can impact the conclusions our customers draw from the way we present ourselves and our business.
+More specifically, the creative we use to market our organizations is a sign of the value we can deliver to our customers.

 #1 – Great creative allows us to share our messages to a wider audience.

 It’s usually not possible to take every customer on a tour of our world class facilities, or give them an in-depth presentation on our business process.
 But that’s where solid marketing, desireable content, and fresh creative can step in.The best creative strategies simply amplify and spotlight great business operations.
 Click To Tweet

 #2 – Well-designed content can do some selling for us.

 And in a world where talk is cheap, it sure is nice when you can show expertise and authority, rather than just talking about it.
 Many successful businesses do this by providing the information that their customers are looking for, as part of the marketing process.
 Helpful guides, infographics, worksheets, questionnaires – all of these things, when delivered at the right moment in the customer journey, can help move your prospects along the path to purchase – without you needing to get involved.

 If you haven’t made that investment yet, you’re not alone.
 There are plenty of successful businesses who are still dependent on DIY or template marketing materials.
 And continuing to depend on those materials doesn’t doom you to business failure.
 It does, however, mean you could be missing a big opportunity – an opportunity to educate, influence and win future customers.